Introduction to PowerShell While Loop

 Output:

-In this example, the first main while loop is executed for the $i value of 0 and then the script executes full inner while loop.
-Again for the $i=1, the script executes the inner while loop and it continues until the value of $i meets the condition.
+In this example, the script executes the main while loop first for the $i value of 0; then, it runs the entire inner while loop.
+Again for the $i=1, the script executes the inner while loop, and it continues until the value of $i meets the condition.

 You can also structure while loop as below.